 - 2 tablespoons sushi soy sauce or your favorite sauce

-- Prepare shrimp and all the vegetables beforehand, place them nearby so can easily reach everything.
+- Prepare shrimp and all the vegetables, place them near the working surface so you can easily reach everything.

-- Pour warm water into a large skillet and place near by a wooden cutting board.
+- Pour warm water into a large skillet and place a wooden cutting board nearby.
 Use a wet kitchen towel to wipe the cutting board to get it damp.

-- Work on rice paper wrappers 1 piece at a time.
-Place 1 piece of rice paper in the skillet for 15 to 20 seconds, until the wrapper started to soften, but not too soft.
-Quickly transfer wrapper on the cutting board and spread it.
-Place shrimps, eggs, tomato and avocado, 2 to 3 pieces for each of them, in the middle of the wrapper by a shape of rectangle.
-Leave around 5 centimeter (2 inches) on both ends.
-Add a few cilantro, onion and 1 piece of green onion on top.
-Scatter a few pine nuts.
-Do not add too much ingredients, otherwise it'll be difficult to fold the wrapper.
+- Work on rice paper wrappers one at a time.
+Place rice paper in the skillet for 15 to 20 seconds, until the wrapper starts to soften, without turning too soft.
+Quickly transfer the wrapper to the cutting board and spread it.
+Place 2 to 3 shrimp, egg, tomato, and avocado in the middle of the wrapper in the shape of a rectangle.
+Leave about 5 centimeters (2 inches) space on both ends.
+Add a few pieces of cilantro, onion and a piece of green onion on top.
+Scatter a few pine nuts over the other ingredient.
+Do not add too much filling, otherwise it'll be difficult to fold the wrapper.

-- Carefully fold the the rice paper into a spring roll by (1) fold one side to cover all ingredients; (2) fold both short ends to lock the ingredients inside; (3) flip all the ingredients onto the last side of rice paper, into a roll.
-(Watch video above for the process)
+- Carefully fold the the rice paper into a spring roll - (1) fold one side to cover all ingredients; (2) fold both short ends to seal the ingredients inside; (3) flip all the ingredients onto the last side of rice paper, into a roll.
+(Watch the short video for the process)

 - Set the folded spring roll aside to let it rest.
-Work on the rest rolls by the same method.
+Work on the rest of the rolls with the same method.

-- Serve the spring rolls with soy sauce dip, or other sauce you prefer.
+- Serve with soy sauce as an appetizer.
+You could use any other sauce you prefer, as well.